nlpfromscratch/nlp-llms-resources/README.md

 * [LoRA: Low-Rank Adaptation of Large Language Models](https://github.com/microsoft/LoRA): Official Github repo for LoRA from Microsoft.
 * [Low-RanK Adapters (LoRA)](https://huggingface.co/docs/peft/conceptual_guides/lora): Conceptual guide from Hugging Face.
 * [QLoRA](https://github.com/artidoro/qlora): Efficient Finetuning of Quantized LLMs, official Github repo.
 The method that produced Guanaco from LLaMA.
+* [Practical Tips for Finetuning LLMs Using LoRA (Low-Rank Adaptation)](https://magazine.sebastianraschka.com/p/practical-tips-for-finetuning-llms): List of tips and learnings based on using LoRA/QLoRA from Sebastian Raschka
 * [Instruction Tuning Volume 1:](https://nlpnewsletter.substack.com/p/instruction-tuning-vol-1) Summary of instruction-tuning and links to some resources from Sebastian Ruder’s NLP newsletter.
 * [Finetuning LLMs with LoRA and QLoRA: Insights from Hundreds of Experiments](https://lightning.ai/pages/community/lora-insights): Results of many experiments with model fine tuning using LoRA and QLoRA from Lightning AI, on memory and compute usage, training time, etc.
 * [Overview of PEFT: State-of-the-art Parameter-Efficient Fine-Tuning](https://www.kdnuggets.com/overview-of-peft-stateoftheart-parameterefficient-finetuning): Article from KDNuggets with example code using LLaMA 7B